About the siren and sensors:

 Wipe the battery to remove any residue that might inhibit connection.
 Place the battery in the remote control.
 You should see a red led on the remote when you push any button.
 (This button battery should be replaced every 6 months.
 As the battery weakens you might notice that you have to be closer to the alarm for it to function.
 Average distance to function with the siren is 65 feet.)

-Plug in the Outdoor Siren to power using the 6 volt dc adaptor.
+Plug in the Outdoor Siren to power using the included 6 volt dc adaptor.

 In the battery compartment of the siren is a push button labeled LEARN.
 It is the same color as everything else, so it may be hard to see at first.
 We have placed a pen mark on the button in the battery compartment photo above.
 You may need a pen point or paper clip to push the button.

-You should hear a long beep tone or two short beep tones.
+Hold down the learn button until you hear a beep tone; about 2 seconds.
+(The siren will only stay in the learn mode about 20 seconds.)
+Press any button on the remote control.
+You should hear two short beep tones.
 If you heard 4 short beep tones, the match failed and you will need to do it again starting with the push button marked learn.

 For Matching Motion Sensor(s):

 Keep the siren in unarmed/standby mode.
-Place the batteries in the Indoor or Outdoor Motion Sensor and wait one minute for the sensor to setup.
+Place the batterie(s) in the Motion Sensor and wait one minute for the sensor to setup.
 After the motion sensor is setup you will see the red led on the sensor blink when it detects movement.

 Push the LEARN button in the siren battery compartment until you hear the beep tone (about 2 seconds).